OCowper/CS1813CarParkProject/README.md

 # Car Park System - Group 8

-This is a software representation of the 'Holborn Car Park System' described in the specification provided to us
+This is a software representation of the 'Holborn Car Park System' described in the specification provided to us.

+Version: Python 3.9

 ## Run Locally